skychatorg/skychat/README.md

 ~ **Connect**

 You can see each other cursor users moving around the screen, which makes people feel connected to each other.
-This feature can be enabled/disabled in the configuration.
+(This can be disabled if it is not your thing though 😉)

 ~ **Engage**

-Entertainment and customization plugins makes you want to engage in the long term.
-Examples of such features, which can be enabled/disabled in the configuration:
+How?
+With entertainment and customization plugins.
+Lots of them.
+Here are some examples of such features, which can be enabled/disabled in the configuration:
 - Virtual money with mini-games (racing game, casino roulette)
 - Styling customization for usernames and messages
 - Long-term activity is rewarded with experience points (XP) and ranks